The “We’re Already Working With Another Company” Sales Objection

 Almost every time I’ve seen a salesperson have to “deal with this objection” (and I’m not talking about having to deal with it once a year or so, I’m talking about having to deal with it several times a week, if not daily) they are following the wrong path from the beginning.

-What causes a prospect to say, “we’re already working with another supplier”?
+What causes a prospect to say, “we’re already working with another company”?

 The salesperson doesn’t know who they are calling.

 The sales rep does zero to little pre-call research (which only takes 60 seconds or so)

 They simply call and ask, “who’s in charge of _____?”.